JiwenJ/Graduation-project/README.md

 ## <div align="center"> Graduation Project</div>

-intro: Multi-objective detection and instance segmentation of shield tunnel diseases based on deep learning
+#### Title: Multi-objective detection and instance segmentation of shield tunnel diseases based on deep learning
+We utilize yolov5-7.0 to perform the object detection and instance segmentation tasks for shield tunnel diseases, for example, cracks, damages, and seepage.

 ## <div align="center">Documentation</div>

 <details open>